skliffmueller/csgo-pub/README.md

 [Servers API Documentation](./CSGO-Servers-API-Doc.html)

-These are generated based on the Postman export.
+These are generated based on a Postman export.
+They are html, so if you are viewing this on a repository, you will have to download the files and view them locally.

 More details need to be itterated about what each field means.
 Socket.io has been freehanded, and has not been tested fully or debugged.
 Documentation will come soon after thorough testing.

 [TODO](./TODO.md)